Uznavi/Galaga-Clone/README.md

 # Galaga-Clone
-Clone of Galaga with changes by me
+Clone of Galaga with changes created by me